GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 period.
 To further enhance privacy and ensure that all topics may be represented, there is a 5% chance the topic is randomly selected from all possible topics in the Taxonomy.

 The Topics JavaScript API has one method: `document.browsingTopics()`.
-This returns an array of up to three topics, one for each of the three most recent epochs, in random order.
+This returns a promise that resolves to an array of up to three topics, one for each of the three most recent epochs, in random order.

 The Topics explainer proposes that each topic object in the array returned by `document.browsingTopics()` would have three properties: